uc-cdis/gen3sdk-python/docs/howto/drsDownloading.md

 ## Pulling Object Manifests

-To download using the CLI.
-Given a manifest JSON file.
-The cli can download the files in the manifest using:
+To download using the CLI, given a JSON manifest file, the cli can download the files in the manifest using:
 ```
-gen3 cli pull_manifest <manifest.json>
+gen3 cli drs-pull manifest <manifest.json>
 ```
 You should see something like:
 ```